FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-03-16-Chlorophyll-Protocol.md

 8. Centrifuge for 5 minutes at 5000rpm at 4°C.
 9. Remove the supernatant thoroughly
 10. Resuspend the algae with 1ml PBS and homogenize.
-11. Take 100ul for algae count, freeze and store.
+11. Take 100ul for algae count (hemocytometer), freeze and store.
 12. Centrifuge the rest of the 1mL for 5 minutes at 5000rpm at 4°C.
 13. Remove the supernatant thoroughly
 14. Add 1 mL of 100% acetone to the pellet in the 1.5 mL microcentrifuge tube and vortex the tubes to mix.